 Nothing he can do about it now except remove the costume and take a piss.

 But it won’t come off.

 He looks down at the suit’s cuffs.
 The fabric is coalescing with his skin.
 Cotton fibers are weaving through his pores and rooting in the subcutaneous tissue beneath.

 Rick tugs at it some more, but it won’t budge.
 His efforts become more frantic.
 He jerks his body around so much he falls over and lands right on his back, which is now a suddenly-hardened shell.

-The ceiling lights are baking his eyes.
+The lights on the ceiling are glaring, feels like they’re baking his eyes.
 He grips the seam that runs down the costume’s left side and forcibly rips off the turtle’s abdomen.
 Beneath it is a bowl of gore soup: Lubricated intestines, organs and miscellaneous viscera in a broth of blood.

 He opens his mouth to scream, but someone opens the bathroom door.
-They stand there like an Angel of Death.
+They stand there like the Angel of Death.

 It’s Jackson.
 He doesn’t cry.
 He doesn’t shit himself, either.

 He points right at Rick.